psmithiv/nioc/README.md

 From within your project, execute 'npm install nioc' from the command line.
 Npm will create a nioc folder within the standard node_modules folder.
 The module it's self will be located in 'node_modules/nioc/lib'.

 ## Getting Started
-### Initializing NIoc
+### Initializing NIoC
-In your applications index.js/server.js file simply require the NIoc module and instantiate the returned method as a new object passing in the path to your bean definitions json file.
-If no bean definitions file is specified when calling 'nioc()', NIoc will automatically look for a beans.json file one level up from 'node_modules'.
+In your applications index.js/server.js file simply require the NIoC module and instantiate the returned method as a new object passing in the path to your bean definitions json file.
+If no bean definitions file is specified when calling 'nioc()', NIoC will automatically look for a beans.json file one level up from 'node_modules'.

 ```js
 var nioc = require('nioc');